 While I don't think they'll win the EPL this season, I'm expecting a big year from Manchester United as Jose Mourinho starts to put his stamp on the team at Old Trafford.

 And because of that, I'm picking Lukaku to top the Premier League's scoring charts by the end of the season.
-He's a capable penalty-box finisher, offers an aerial threat from crosses and set-pieces and has the pace to be a danger in behind defences.
+He's a capable penalty box finisher, offers an aerial threat from crosses and set pieces and has the pace to be a danger in behind defenses.

 [Photo Credit: © Jeff Swinger-USA TODAY Sports]